test-kitchen/kitchen-hyperv/README.md

   * Location of the base vhd files
 * parent_vhd_name
   * Vhd file name for the base vhd file
-* password
-  * password to use to log into the specified user account.
-Default user account is Administrator

 ### Optional parameters: